Saheedatt/learnjavascript/README.md

 ## Pages
 - `index.js` : Contains the basics of JavaScript.
 It has variable declaration, data types, type  conversion, basic operations and operators in JavaScript.

+- `conditionals.js` : Here, we looked at the different ways of writing conditional statements using:
+    - if-else statements
+    - switch statements
+    - ternary operators

+- `exercises.js`: Contains pracitce questions for the things that we learn as we move forward.

 - Will update this as we move forward.